wilsonmar/wilsonmar.github.io/_posts/2014-08-03-git-basics.md

 Numbers below refer to numbers mentioned in the script and appearing in the run output:

-1. git init within /Users/wilsonmar/git_repo:

-   This is the location of the folder created by the script.
+1. git init (within /Users/wilsonmar/git_repo, which is the location of the folder created by the script).

    On your machine, you would see your user id instead of "wilsonmar".